-Yes, a kitchen food scale is really that important!
-By weighing your portions on a kitchen food scale, you know exactly how much you’re eating.
+Yes, a kitchen food scale (paid link) is really that important!
+By weighing your portions on a kitchen food scale (paid link), you know exactly how much you’re eating.
 Not sure how many points or calories an avocado is?
 Scoop out the avocado and weigh it!
 Want to put 2 oz of grilled chicken on your salad, weigh it!
 Need a little snack of nuts?
 Weigh it!
 My husband previously thought I was crazy, now he does it!
 Why?
 Because it works!
 You don’t go overboard if you weigh out your portions.

 How to use tare

 What is tare?
-You probably have seen this on a kitchen scale.
+You probably have seen this on a kitchen scale (paid link).
 What does it mean?
 It refers to tare weight – the weight of an empty container.
 I use a flat food scale that doesn’t have a container on it.

 Here’s how you determine “tare,” or the weight of your container:

 - Place the container (plate or bowl) on the the scale.